Dumbarton Oaks Research Library and Collection

 Becoming Byzantine: Children and Childhood in Byzantium presents detailed information about children’s lives, and provides a basis for further study.
 This collection of eight articles covers matters relevant to daily life such as the definition of children in Byzantine law, procreation, death, breastfeeding patterns, and material culture.

-This wide-ranging collection of essays charts the history, scope, and spread of Dutch garden art during the seventeenth century.
-A group of scholars, mostly Dutch, surveys what has been called the “golden age” of Dutch garden design.
-Essays discuss the political context of William’s building and gardening activities at his palace of Het Loo in the Netherlands; the development of a distinctively Dutch garden art during the seventeenth century; country house poetry; and specific estates and their gardens.
+A group of scholars, mostly Dutch, surveys what has been called the “golden age“ of Dutch garden design.
+Essays discuss the political context of William’s building and gardening activities at his palace; the development of a distinctively Dutch garden art during the 17th century; country house poetry; and specific estates and their gardens.

-Regionalism has become a much-discussed design issue for landscape architects in recent years.
-Increased mobility, uprootedness, and the pace of change in an increasingly technological society have contributed to interest in this concept, which places value on cultural continuity in local areas.
-This approach to garden design attempts to capture the spirit of the place, the plant material, and symbolic qualities that define a region’s natural and cultural character.
+Increased mobility, uprootedness, and the pace of change in an increasingly technological society have contributed to interest in regionalism, which places value on cultural continuity in local areas.
 These essays lay the foundation for examining regionalism in American garden design.
-The organization of the papers is by geographical area, covering the West Coast, the Midwest, the South, and New England.

 John Evelyn (1620–1706), an English virtuoso and writer, was a pivotal figure in seventeenth-century intellectual life in England.
 The contributors to this volume approach Evelyn and his work from diverse disciplines, including architectural and intellectual history and the histories of science, agriculture, gardens, and literature.
 They present a rich picture of the “Elysium Britannicum” as one of the central documents of late European humanism.